Pedestrian bridge

 What is my bridge span?

-Do I need a consent for a pedestrian bridge in NZ?
+Do I need consent for a pedestrian bridge in NZ?

 What is the design life of a pedestrian bridge?